Episode 290 - The Despot, Theodore Laskaris

 So he asked to be taken to Anatolia, where he would demand that Theodore hand Nicaea over to him.

-Now, of course, Alexius was no fool, he wasn't going to do what Mautsuflos had done, and turn up alone and empty-handed.
+Now, of course, Alexius was no fool, he wasn't going to do what Mautsuflos had done and turn up alone and empty-handed.

-Oh, no, he was going to meet his son-in-law on the battlefield, backed by a Seljuk army.
+Oh no, he was going to meet his son-in-law on the battlefield, backed by a Seljuk army.

 Aak

+knew that his son-in-law was not going to share power with him.
+Why would he?
 Why would he bring back a failure who'd abandoned his capital when he, Theodore, was now a success in his own right?

-So Alexius asked to be sailed to Atalia, where he would request an audience with the sultan.
+So Alexius asked to be sailed to Atalia, where he would request an audience with the Sultan.

-Timing is indeed everything, Alexius thought, as he bowed before the Seljuk Sultan of Rum,
+Timing is indeed everything, Alexius thought, as he bowed before the Seljuk Sultan of Rum.

-Kai Kusro, a title rather than a name, was the youngest son of Kilij Aslan II, the man who'd defeated Manuel Komninos at Miriokephalon.
+Kai Khusro, a title rather than a name, was the youngest son of Kilij Aslan II,

-When the old sultan died, his youngest son seized power, but predictably his brothers challenged him and drove him out of Iconium.
+When the old sultan died his youngest son seized power, but predictably his brothers challenged him and drove him out of Iconium.

-Khusro had fled to Constantinople, where he became a guest of the Emperor, Alexius Angelos Komninos.
+Khusro had fled to Constantinople, where he became a guest of the emperor, Alexius Angelos Komninos.
+The young Turk would live at the Byzantine capital for the next seven years.

-Kusro may even have been adopted or baptized by the Vasylefs.
+The two men knew each other well.
+Khusro may even have been adopted or baptized by the Vasilefs.

 When his patron fled in the face of the Fourth Crusade, Khusro tried to interest the Latins in helping him regain his throne.
+They demured, so he did it himself.

 The Sultan was more than happy to honour his former host and back him in an attack on Nicaea.